sasabear/cs61a/README.md

 # cs61a
-This repository stores cs61 courses material and python practice code
+This repository stores cs61 courses material and python practice code.